BaneJammin/blinkt_clock/README.md

 ## Pixel [0]

 Indicates if the hour pixel is "lo" (1-6 inclusive) or "hi" (7-12 inclusive).
-This allows the hour pixel to overflow back to 1 independent of the AM/PM calculation.
+This allows the hour pixel to overflow back to 1 after 6 o'clock, independent of AM/PM.

 ## Pixels [1:6]